 The first stage in the annealing process is recovery.
-During recovery, metal is heated.
-The common heating device used is a furnace — gas, electric, and induction furnaces can be used to anneal metal.
-The goal of the recovery stage is to heat the metal to a temperature where its internal structures relax.
+During recovery, manufacturers fully heat the metal.
+They most commonly use a furnace for this type of metal treatment.
+This could be either a gas, electric, or induction furnace, but the goal of the recovery stage is to heat the metal to a temperature where the metal can relax and become malleable.

 Annealing Stage 2: Recrystallization

-When material is held in this sweet spot, new grains can begin to develop within the metal's internal structure without the formation of preexisting stresses.
+When the material is held in this sweet spot, new grains begin to develop within the metal's internal structure without the formation of preexisting stresses.

 Annealing Stage 3: Grain Growth

 The third stage in the annealing process is grain growth.
-During this final stage, those grains that began to develop during stage two are able to fully develop.
-By controlling the cooling process and maintaining a specific rate, the grain growth will yield a more ductile, less hard material.
+During this final stage, those grains from the second stage can fully develop.
+By controlling the cooling process and maintaining a specific rate, the grain growth yields a more ductile, less hard material.